 Follow Up Courses

 After you have completed this course you may want to build a larger body of work by taking Photography Portfolio or Documentary Photography - Seeing the World.
-Or you may want to learn more about Workflow and Adobe Lightroom or Adobe Photoshop for Photographers
+Or you may want to learn more about Adobe Photoshop for Photographers

 NAARO is a photography studio focused on the narration of contemporary architecture, while outlining the unique values of each documented project both in architectural and social terms where possible.
 The London based firm was formed by award-winning photographer Freya Najade (born in Germany) and architect Marcela Spadaro (born in Argentina) who worked for over ten years with Zaha Hadid Architects.
 The combination of their multifaceted and different cultural and professional backgrounds is one of the main elements and source of inspiration for their visual narrative styles.
 Publications featuring NAARO's photographs include: Thames & Hudson, Phaidon, Domus, Wallpaper, ICON, Elle, Architectural Digest, Summa+, Design Milk, Surface, The Times Literature, Architects Journal, Dezeen, Archdaily, Arquitectura.